"Anything is possible"

 - They are on financial assistance at their current school or from the Ministry of Education Financial Assistance Scheme or Independent School Bursary; and

 - They have received an offer of an undergraduate place from Warwick before applying for the scholarship.

 Duration and Terms of the Scholarship Award

 The scholarship supports a maximum of three years of undergraduate study, and will cover tuition and other compulsory fees.
-The level of maintenance funds will be determined on a case-by-case basis (all recipients to-date have received close to 100% maintenance funds).
+Scholarship recipients benefit from funding of up to $65,000 SGD per year to cover fees and contribution to living expenses.

-Scholars will be required to report annually on their progress to the Trustees.
-In addition, they will need to attend events as the Trustees or University may request from time to time, including donor receptions, as well as support the recruitment of further scholars.
+There is no formal bond requirement.
+Scholars will however be required to report annually on their progress to the Trustees.
+In addition, they will need to complete a termly blog, attend events as the trustees or University may request from time to time, including donor receptions and support the recruitment of further scholars.

 Warwick is a leading university, forward-looking and ambitious, where the starting point is always ‘anything is possible’.
 We're consistently ranked among the top 10 universities in the UK, and are as respected for boundary-breaking research as for teaching and business collaborations.
 We strive to lead rather than follow, and are renowned for our entrepreneurialism and cosmopolitan outlook.